rfkspada/Check-Processor-Temperature/README.md

 **Edit the variables At lines 7 to 11 as you desire:**

   * mail_from -> a gmail account
-  * password -> password fo the account
+  * password -> password for the account
   * mail_to -> python list to whom the email should be send
   * high -> First warning temperature
   * too_high -> Critical warning temperature

+It is the user responsability to check the correct temperatures interval (high and too_high).

-Then in the terminal:
+Then in the terminal type:

 crontab -e

-and add this:

-/30 * * * * python3 ~/scripts/temp.py

-(if you never use contrab, you will need to choose a text editor)
+A text editor will open a text file (if you never use crontab, you will need to choose a text editor).

+Add the following line to the end of the file:

+\*/30 * * * * python3 ~/scripts/temp.py

 close crontab editor (ctrl-x if nano or esc, then :wq if vim)

 That should do the work.
+If you want to edit the cronjobs just type crontab -e again.